 Finally, TREE Fund research projects often serve as thesis/dissertation chapters for graduate students at the master and doctoral level.
 This investment can have a lasting impact on the industry as these individuals may go on to become industry leaders, educators, or researchers for decades to come.
 TREE Fund research grants have supported at least 8 Ph.D. students and 28 M.S. students (Figure 9).
 Additionally, TREE Fund research has played a role in supporting undergraduate education opportunities (Figure 9).
+The number of supported students is based upon incomplete records supplied to TREE Fund by researchers.

 Figure 9.
 Number of reported students trained as part of a TREE Fund grant.
+(UG = undergraduate student, MS = master student, PhD = doctoral student)